HouseTrip/housetrip.github.com/_posts/2013-06-06-runtime-extends-with-ruby.md

 end
 {% endhighlight %}

-Implementing all required modules makes our tests pass.
-However we need to require ActiveSupport in Character‘s class by adding those lines at the begging:
+Implementing all required modules and requiring ActiveSupport in the Character class, makes our tests pass.

 {% highlight ruby %}
 #lib/character.rb

 require 'rubygems'